markpackham/HyperionDev-Level-3-Fullstack/L3T07 - Express - Middleware/Compulsory Task/README.md

 ## App Purpose

-Demo use of JMT with access to a todo list.
+Demo use of JMT with access to a todo list that has CRUD functionality.

 ## Requirements